Mortgage pre-qualification or pre-approval? Everything you need to know

 Pre-qualification or pre-approval?

 They both serve as ways for a seller to feel confident that you, the buyer, will be able to finance the purchase of your new home.
 Though pre-qualification isn’t mandatory, it can be helpful when you first start shopping.
-With your pre-approval, you’ll have everything you need to put in an offer and put your best foot forward in making your home ownership dreams come true.
+With a pre-approval, you’ll have everything you need to put in an offer and put your best foot forward in making your home ownership dreams come true.
 So, pre-qualification or pre-approval?
 Pre-qualification is useful, while pre-approval is very important.